What is PDA (Pathological Demand Avoidance/Persistent Drive for Autonomy)?

 … and also:

-• have a need for control which is anxiety related
+• have a need for control which is driven by anxiety

 • are driven to avoid everyday demands and expectations (including things that they want to do or enjoy) to an extreme extent